arcus/education_modules/demystifying_containers/demystifying_containers.md

 - A set of instructions for building your container: This is usually the most difficult part of containerization.
 Usually you will start with a base image, then add anything else required.
 - A list of required packages: This lets the container platform you are using know what libraries to install.
 This is generally in a separate file from the other instructions, so that it is easy to update.

 After you have created your image, then the container platform you are using can take your instructions and build the container itself, a small computing environment that runs on your computer, but isolated from it, with only the components that it needs and nothing more.
 It only has access to what you have put inside it via your instructions, and once you're done, you can turn it off and it no longer exists until the next time you need it.
 You can even attach folders from your computer to the container, if you need to save data before the container stops running.

+Additionally, and perhaps most powerfully, this means that you can send the container image to someone else and be confident that the code that you've developed will run on their computer just like it runs on yours!
+Collaborators will be able to create the exact same container with one command, regardless of how their environment is set up.

 <div class = "care">
 <b style="color: rgb(var(--color-highlight));">A little encouragement...</b><br>